platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference.md

 {{% description %}}

-{{% version/specific %}}
-For single-app projects, the configuration is all done in a `{{< vendor/configfile "app" >}}` file, usually located at the root of your app folder in your Git repository.
-[Multi-app projects](./multi-app/_index.md) can be set up in various ways.
-<--->
 Configuration is all done in a `{{< vendor/configfile "app" >}}` file, located at the root of your Git repository.
-{{% /version/specific %}}

 See a [comprehensive example](./_index.md#comprehensive-example) of a configuration in a `{{< vendor/configfile "app" >}}` file.

-{{% version/only "1" %}}
-For reference, see a [log of changes to app configuration](./upgrading.md).
-{{% /version/only %}}

-{{% version/specific %}}
-## Top-level properties

-The following table presents all properties available at the top level of the YAML for the app.

-<--->
 ## Primary application properties

 All application configuration takes place in a `{{< vendor/configfile "app" >}}` file, with each application configured under a unique key beneath the top-level `applications` key.
 For example, it is possible to deploy two application containers - one JavaScript and the other Python - for the frontend and backend components of a deployed site.

 In this case, the unified `{{< vendor/configfile "app" >}}` file would look like: